D-ART, a Visual Arts Center for Dallas

 The Story of D-Art's Beginnings

-D-Art Visual Art Center began as an idea shared by many enthusiastic people throughout the community.
-The creation of local art centers was a prevalent idea all over the US during the 1970s.
-Many artists, patrons and organizations in Dallas envisioned a place to serve as an exhibition, education and resource center for area visual artists.
-With many laying the ground work, D-Art finally became a reality in an old restored warehouse at 2917 Swiss Ave.
-Years of work and perseverance would make D-Art an enduring reality for the Dallas community and for visual artists throughout Texas.
+D-Art Visual Art Center began as an idea shared by many enthusiastic people in the Dallas community.
+The creation of local art centers was a prevalent idea throughout the US during the 1970s.
+Artists, patrons and groups in Dallas envisioned a place to serve as an exhibition, education and resource center for area visual artists.
+With many laying the ground work, D-Art became a reality in an old restored warehouse at 2917 Swiss Ave.
+Years of work and perseverance would make D-Art an enduring reality for the Dallas community and visual artists throughout Texas and a highlight in Dallas art history.

 Mayor Jack Evans recognizes D-Art Founders